Arefeh-Amidiyan/Cloud_Computing_Project/README.md

 # Daily Planner REST API

 ## About the Project
 This project is a **Daily Planner** application built using **Laravel** and a RESTful API architecture.
 The application allows users to manage their daily tasks efficiently, offering CRUD operations for creating, reading, updating, and deleting tasks.
 The project is fully containerized using **Docker** for easier deployment and scalability.
+This is my Cloud Computing project in the university.

 ---